nilssab/gitlabDropletCtrl/README.md

 Using the below commands, you can easily and safely backup and delete the gitlab droplet, to deploy it only when needed.

 **Usage:**
-- **Droplets** (chmod +x first if scripts are non-executable)
+- **Droplets**
-  - you need to set up SSH keypairs with DigitalOcean first.
+  - You need to set up SSH keypairs with DigitalOcean first.

   - Put your DigitalOcean API token in a file named 'tokenDO'.

-  - Create a droplet with `ruby ./spinupDigitalOcean.rb` this will track the used server in the file 'dropletID'.
+  - Create a droplet with `ruby ./spinupDigitalOcean.rb` this will track the used server in the file 'dropletID'. _#chmod +x first if scripts are non-executable_

   - Remove with `ruby ./deleteDigitalOcean.rb`, only do this after backing up the gitlab data.